jlee12393/instagram/README.md

-cloning instagram using python, django, and react
+Instagram cloning using Django, Python, Javascript, Scss and React
-보아즈 설명하는 날